දිනපතා සත්ය කරුණු දැන ගැනීමට අපගේ WhatsApp චැනලයටමෙතනින් එකතුවන්න.

 Social media posts:

-Recently, a post shared on social media including WhatsApp stated that an Indian student at Pondicherry University in India had discovered a home remedy for Covid-19 and that it had been approved by the World Health Organization.
-He proved that taking a teaspoon of pepper powder with two teaspoon of honey and ginger juice for 5 consecutive days can eliminate the effects of corona by up to 100%.
-It is said that the whole world has started taking this treatment and will be a joyful experience in 2021.
+Recently, a post shared on social media, including WhatsApp, stated that an Indian student at Pondicherry University in India had discovered a home remedy for COVID-19, which the World Health Organisation had approved.
+The post went on to add that taking a teaspoon of pepper powder with two teaspoons of honey and ginger juice for five consecutive days can eliminate the effects of COVID-19 by up to 100%.

 This was how it was shared in English.